muratk3n/thirdwave/en/tweets/2019/week42.md

 ---

-"Combatting China’s economic warfare will require business unusual—a radical change in how our society thinks about fiduciary responsibility.
-Regulators need to reorder the incentive system so Wall Street, corporate America, and institutional investors will change the current culture and ​mind-set that focuses on profits, growth, and stock valuation as the only measures of success.
-That isn’t to say the rules and motives of trade must be radically altered.
-It’s to say that providing capital to China is a fool’s game and, until things change, not only wastes money but incentivizes our competitors, who seek to co-opt US market share and earnings.
-Billions and billions of investor dollars are tied up in China.
-I’ve already told you the story of the banker who lies awake at night wondering how we will get our money back.

-He is not alone.
-Corporations—huge multinational institutions—that have leapt headfirst into China are faced with the same problem.
-They don’t discuss the fact that they can’t actually move millions of dollars out of China because if they did, that would upset shareholders and result in lower—sometimes much lower—valuations.
-That kind of thing costs CEOs their jobs.
-It also will cost investors billions in losses.
-Seen in this light, it becomes clear that pouring money into the Ponzi scheme of China abdicates fiduciary responsibility.
-Profits that exist only in China and can’t be converted into transferable currency are not, in any traditional sense, profits.

-There are other reasons powerful companies need to take their operations out of China.
-By moving research, development, and manufacturing there, they cede control of their intellectual property, which, as the past thirty years have demonstrated, will be stolen or co-opted.
-This, in effect, devalues the company" -- Spalding, *Stealth War*

-*2019-10-13 11:48:4*

----

 Is Ellen really trying to fight montages of her with Abu Graib pictures in the background using copyright claims?
 Unbelievable...